Laggamer2005/PongConsoleSimulator/Nintendo Color TV-Game 6/README.txt

 Use the Numkeys to select a game mode.
 The game mode can only be selected when a game is started.
 You can also change the size of the left paddle from long to short or vice versa using the key <1> or the size of the right paddle using the key <2>.
 By default, the size of both paddles is long.
-Using the key <3> you can also change switch between the slow and fast speeds of the ball.
+Using the key <3> you can also switch between the slow and fast speeds of the ball.
 By default, the speed of the ball is slow.
 The key <4> switches between Singles and Doubles variants in each of the game modes, Singles is the default setting.